 Write path: IODA does not change the way the host/array or device performs writes.
 Data are striped and each write will trigger the parity updates.
 For non-full-stripe writes, parity updates will trigger RAID-level read-modify-writes.
 In this case, the reads are tagged with the PL flag.
 Since writes usually tend not to be latency sensitive, IODA design mainly targets strong read performance predictability without degrading the array's aggregate write bandwidth.
 IODA does not rely on write staging/orchestration.
-The TW analysis in §3.3 holds true for the general case where writes can arrive at the devices in both predictable and busy windows freely.
+The TW analysis in §4.3 holds true for the general case where writes can arrive at the devices in both predictable and busy windows freely.
 IODA also does not change the write semantic/crash-consistency of the array.
-For example, if Non-Volatile Memory (NVM) (e.g., NVRAM [67] or Optane Memory [68]) is used, the host/array only needs to write data to the NVM and flush to the device later.
+For example, if Non-Volatile Memory (NVM) (e.g., NVRAM [76] or Optane Memory [77]) is used, the host/array only needs to write data to the NVM and flush to the device later.
 Otherwise, writes are directly acknowledged either when hitting the in-device buffer or the NAND pages when device buffers are full.
 We acknowledge that NVM can be used as an effective caching layer and greatly improve average latencies; but the tail latencies which are often caused by cache misses, unfortunately, will not go away.
 For example, read misses will still contend with GCs (triggered by frequent flushes) at the SSD/array level.
 This is because write buffering (e.g., using NVRAM) only removes user-level read vs. user-level write contention.
 With/without write buffering, user-level reads are still contending with GC-induced writes (which is our focus).
 Our current IODA prototype is built on top of the Linux "md" sub-system without NVRAM support.

 Limitations and discussions: We assume the SSDs in the array are of the same model and size.
 The SSD vendors should be persuaded to implement our simple interface extension.
+IODA does not cut tail latency due to I/O bursts (i.e., host-side queueing delays); it only removes non-deterministic latency due to GC activities (which is a major goal of IOD-PLM).
 While IODA currently concentrates on GC-induced non-determinism, it can be extended to handle other types of I/O contentions (e.g., queueing delay, wear-leveling, flushing, etc.), apply to other types of array layout (e.g., erasure-coded systems for more flexible busy window scheduling), and benefit new hardware determinism-capable designs via PL{IO} (e.g., head-of-line blocking in networking).